 According to the Pet Poison Helpline, stomach discomfort (ie vomiting or problems out the other end) is the only issue upon consumption.
 While Harleqeuinn’s toxic salad had minor consequences, despite toxicity level, anything eaten in excess is never good for Fluffy or Fido.
 My suggestion is, since Snake Plants grow vertically and can easily be kept out of cat paws, place on a high enough shelf out of reach.
 And that’s exactly what we do from now on, right, Harlequinn?
 She nodded.

 I will say these are hardy plants, not impossible to kill, but definitely involve less care then, say, a fern.
 They’re good starter plants for those who are new to the indoor plant club, or for someone who needs a deskmate in an fluorescently-lit office cubical.
-Basically Sanseviera’s are the perfect no-nonsense plant.
-In fact, too much overwatering is usually their demise, making them perfect hands off plants.
+Basically, Sansevieria’s are the perfect no-nonsense plant.
+In fact, too much overwatering is usually their demise, making them perfect hands-off plants.

-Finding planters for Sansevieria is fun.
-Because they go for so long without water, you can get away with stylish planters without holes in the bottom.
-If you do, make sure you put in those rocks at the bottom for drainage.
+Finding planters for Snake Plants are fun.
+Because they go for so long without water, you can get kinda sorta away with stylish planters without holes in the bottom.
+If you do, make sure you put in rocks at the bottom for drainage.
 They look super slick in minimal while ceramic planters on those midcentury modern plant stands you see all over Instagram.
-I guess plastic works well too if your Sansevieria isn’t into selfies (Sylvia’s not).
+I guess plastic works well too if your plant isn’t into selfies (Sylvia’s not).

 If you liked this post, head over to my other plant portraits for possible toxic plants to pets that I talk about.
 People seem to like these posts.